Governmentality: Neoliberal governmentality and cartography

 Through processes of neoliberalism, the State has "hollowed out" some of its cartographic responsibilities and delegated power to individuals who are at a lower geographical scale.
 'People's cartography' is believed to deliver a more democratic spatial governance than traditional top-down State-distribution of cartographic knowledge.
-Thus subverting Harley's theory that mapping is uniquely a source of power for the powerful.
 Joyce challenges Foucauldian notions of Panopticism, contending that neoliberal governmentality is more adequately conceptualised by an omniopticon - 'the many surveilling the many'.
 Collaborative mapping initiatives utilising GPS technology are arguably omniopticons, with the ability to reverse the panoptic gaze.

 Self-governing capabilities

-Through our freedom, particular self-governing capabilities can be installed in order to bring our own ways of conducting and evaluating ourselves into alignment with political objectives [Rose, 1996:155].
+Through freedom, particular self-governing capabilities can be installed in order to bring our own ways of conducting and evaluating ourselves into alignment with political objectives [Rose, 1996:155].
 These capabilities are enterprise and autonomy.

-Enterprise here designates an array of rules for the conduct of one's everyday existence: energy, initiative, ambition, calculation, and personal responsibility.
+"Enterprise" designates an array of rules for the conduct of one's everyday existence: energy, initiative, ambition, calculation, and personal responsibility.
 The enterprising self will make an enterprise of its life, seek to maximize its own human capital, project itself a future, and seek to shape life in order to become what it wishes to be.
 The enterprising self is thus both an active self and a calculating self, a self that calculates about itself and that acts upon itself in order to better itself [Rose, 1996:154].

-Autonomy is about taking control of our undertakings, defining our goals, and planning to achieve our needs through our own powers [Rose, 1996:159].
-The autonomy of the self is thus not the eternal antithesis of political power, but one of the objectives and instruments of modern mentalities for the conduct of conduct [Rose, 1996:155].
+"Autonomy" refers to the adoption of undertakings, definition of goals, and planning to achieve needs through the powers of self [Rose, 1996:159].
+Seem from this view, the autonomy of the self is thus not the eternal antithesis of political power, but one of the objectives and instruments of modern mentalities for the conduct of conduct [Rose, 1996:155].

-These three qualities: freedom, enterprise and autonomy are embodied in the practice of going to the gym.
-It is our choice to go the gym, our choice which gym to go to.
-By going to the gym we are working on ourselves, on our body shape and our physical fitness.
-We are giving ourselves qualities to help us perform better than others in life, whether to attract a better mate than others, or to be able to work more efficiently, more effectively and for longer without running out of steam to give us an advantage over our competitors.
-When we go to the gym, we go through our own discipline, on our own timetable, to reach our own goals.
-We design and act out our routine by ourselves.
-We do not need the ideas or support of a team, it is our self that makes it possible.
-The practice of going to the gym, of being free, enterprising, autonomous, is imbued with particular technologies of power.